matutosi/automater/vignettes/translate_deeplr.md

 ```

-To run automater::deepl_api() automatically and save contents into text files,
+On Windows, To run automater::deepl_api() automatically and save contents into text files,
 use translate_deeplr.rsc in rsc directory within automater package.
 When input file name is "neko.txt", output file will be "translated_neko.txt"

-- Save deepl_api.rsc (and deepl_api.command, then chmod deepl_api.command "755" on Mac) to a directory.
+- Save deepl_api.rsc to a directory.
-  You can set deepl_api.rsc (and deepl_api.command on Mac) by code below.
+  You can set deepl_api.rsc by code below.

 ```r